kkdt/sample-openapi-sdk/README.md

 This project explores OpenAPI and what it can do to help solve these problems.

+1. Provide a minimalist approach to generating API schema **models** (no API interfaces) and the full OpenAPI artifacts
-1. How do we have a single API schema (models and service interfaces) to support multiple languages?
+2. How do we have a single API schema (models and service interfaces) to support multiple languages?
-2. What build tools are available for this stack?
+3. What build tools are available for this stack?
-3. What build customizations will be needed to build, package, and distribute libraries?
+4. What build customizations will be needed to build, package, and distribute libraries?

 ## Programming Languages